turboencabulator/ThermAppCam/README.md

 sudo modprobe v4l2loopback
 ```

+Loading the module will create a video device node such as `/dev/video0`.
+The number may vary (particularly if you have other video cameras present), see v4l2loopback's documentation for details.

 Plug in the camera.
 Keep the lens covered as you start the software:
 ```
 sudo thermapp [options]
 ```

 The software will read 50 frames for its automatic calibration.
-After that is complete, you may remove the lens cap and open `/dev/video0` in your video player of choice.
+After that is complete, you may remove the lens cap and open the video device in your player of choice.

 To quit, either press Ctrl+C or unplug the camera.